Invest in a Public or Private REIT? – Highlighting REIT flavors by comparing VNQ, BREIT and Roots

 BREIT allows individual investors to invest in institutional-grade commercial properties, typically only available to large institutions.
 BREIT's portfolio is concentrated in high-growth sectors, including data centers, warehouses, student housing, and the fast-growing Sunbelt market.

-BREIT is the largest owner of student housing in the United States and also owns QTS, one of the fastest-growing data center companies.
+BREIT is the largest owner of student housing in the United States and also owns QTS, one of the world's fastest-growing data center companies.
 BREIT also invests in multi-family, single-family, and affordable housing.

 Vanguard VNQ